ldaniels528/trifecta/README.md

     # the interval (in seconds) that changes to consumer offsets will be pushed to web-socket clients
     trifecta.web.push.interval.consumer = 15

+    # the interval (in seconds) that sampling messages will be pushed to web-socket clients
+    trifecta.web.push.interval.sampling = 2

     # the interval (in seconds) that changes to topics (new messages) will be pushed to web-socket clients
     trifecta.web.push.interval.topic = 15